Fitch Affirms Germany at 'AAA'; Outlook Stable

 surplus averaging 1.5%

-interest rate from 2016 and GDP deflator close to 2%.
+effective interest rate of 2.5% and GDP deflator of 1.7%.
 On the

 basis of these